DSL7f/DSL-Chatbot/README.md

 4. **IMPORTANT**: Set the OpenRouter API key as a secret:
    - In the app settings, go to the "Secrets" section
-   - Add your API key in the following format:
+   - Add your API key in the following format (exactly as shown):
      ```toml
      OPENROUTER_API_KEY = "sk-or-v1-your-api-key-here"
      ```
+   - Make sure to:
-   - Make sure to include the quotes around your API key
+     - Include the quotes around your API key
+     - Use the exact variable name `OPENROUTER_API_KEY`
+     - Include spaces around the equals sign
    - Click "Save" to store your secret

 5. Deploy the app by clicking "Deploy!"

+## API Key Options

+The application provides two ways to use your OpenRouter API key:

+1. **Streamlit Secrets (Recommended)**: Configure your API key in Streamlit Cloud secrets or in a local `.streamlit/secrets.toml` file.

+2. **Manual Input**: If the secrets method fails or isn't configured, you can enter your API key directly in the sidebar.
+This is useful for testing or if you're having issues with the secrets configuration.

-## Troubleshooting Streamlit Cloud Deployment
+## Troubleshooting

-If you're experiencing issues with the API key not being recognized in Streamlit Cloud:
+If you're experiencing issues with the API key:

-1. **Check the secret format**:
+1. **Check the Debug Information** in the sidebar, which shows:
+   - Secrets Status: Whether the API key was found in secrets
+   - Client Initialized: Whether the OpenRouter client was successfully initialized

+2. **Check the Secret Format**:
    - The secret must be in this exact format:
      ```toml
      OPENROUTER_API_KEY = "sk-or-v1-your-api-key-here"
      ```
+   - Common mistakes to avoid:
-   - Include the quotes around the API key
+     - Missing quotes around the API key
+     - Typos in the variable name (must be exactly `OPENROUTER_API_KEY`)
+     - Extra spaces or characters in the API key
-   - Do not add any comments or extra characters in the secrets management section
+     - Comments or other text in the secrets section

-2. **Verify the API key**:
-   - Make sure your OpenRouter API key is valid and active
+3. **Try Manual Input**:
-   - Test it with the "Test OpenRouter Connection" button in the sidebar
+   - If the secrets method isn't working, enter your API key manually in the sidebar
+   - The app will test the key immediately and show if it's valid

-3. **Restart the app**:
+4. **Restart the App**:
    - After setting or updating secrets, restart your Streamlit app
    - In the Streamlit Cloud dashboard, click on the three dots next to your app and select "Reboot app"